 Coillte abides by all Forest Service Guidelines, Regulations and Requirements in regard to protecting water quality, and in particular the Forest Service Guidelines on Water Quality, which detail sound and practical measures for handling forest operations in proximity to waterways.
-As the largest landowner in counties Kilkenny, Kildare, Dublin, Wicklow, Carlow and Wexford, Coillte has a responsibility to ensure that it's actions do not negatively impact on water quality.
-The main reservoirs for Dublin city and suburbs are located in County Wicklow.
-The headwaters of many streams and rivers feeding these reservoirs rise in Coillte property.
+As the largest landowner in counties Kerry, Cork and Limerick Coillte has a responsibility to ensure that it's actions do not negatively impact on water quality.
 Within the BAU the following are the most significant issues relating to water: